visgl/deck.gl/docs/README.md

 deck.gl is designed to make visualization of large data sets simple.
-It enables users to quickly get impressive visual results with limited effort through composition existing layers, while offering a complete architecture for packaging advanced WebGL based visualizations as reusable JavaScript layers.
+It enables users to quickly get impressive visual results with limited effort through composition of existing layers, while offering a complete architecture for packaging advanced WebGL based visualizations as reusable JavaScript layers.